 - 3 Tablespoon cooking oil

 - Spread pork on a cutting board or baking sheet, cover with plastic wrap, and pound with a Meat Mallet until pork loins are very thin, even pieces.
 Season both sides with salt and pepper.

-- Heat 2 T of the cooking oil in a medium-large pan (my absolute fave!).
-Cook half of the pork loins for 3 minutes on each side and until fully cooked through.
-Transfer cooked pork loins to a plate.
-Add additional 2 T of cooking oil and repeat the process for the remaining pork loins.
+- Heat cooking oil in a medium-large pan (my absolute fave!).
+Cook pork loins for 3 minutes on each side and until fully cooked through.

 - For faster cooking, purchase thinly sliced pork chops.

 - If you have extra time, allow pork chops to sit on the counter for 10-20 minutes prior to cooking.
 Giving the pork a little time to warm up will keep the outside from cooking much faster than the inside.